 In the early 1990's, the end of the Cold War had brought the revalidation of democracy with great vigour as the most representative form of government.
-Yet this exuberance has been counterbalanced with criticism of its failings and shortcomings.
+Yet this exuberance has been counterbalanced with criticism of

 Democracies guarantee political freedom, the rule of law, human rights and a platform for citizens to engage in the political process.
 Yet, in practice, democracies feature numerous inadequacies.